manabuo/machine-learning-using-tensorflow/chapters/chapter2.md

 ![Simple Graph](../assets/image1.svg)

-If we try to execute the code presented above, we, unfortunatly, will not get useful answer.
-In Tenserflow to actually perform the computatuion and get the result, we have to launch the graph in a session.
+If we try to execute the code presented above, we, unfortunately, will not get a useful answer.
+In Tenserflow to actually perform the computation and get the result, we have to launch the graph in a session.
 Thus, to multiply the matrices and get the result of the multiplication, we have to create a `Session` object without arguments, which launches the default graph.

 ```python
 # Launch the default graph.